cybertraining-dsc/su21-reu-375/project/index.md

 ## 8. Acknowledgments

-Please add acknowledgments to all that contributed or helped on this project.
+Special thanks to Yohn J Parra, Carlos Theran, and Gregor Lasweski for supporting this project.
 ## 9. References

 Your report must include at least 6 references.
 Please use customary academic citation and not just URLs.
 As we will at